Luisby47/Luisby47/README.md

 I'm a **Information Systems Engineer** student who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently a student at Costa Rica National University.
-- 📚 I’m currently learning  backend web development using Ruby on Rails, Java Sprint Boot, AWS, Python, Docker and other technologies.
+- 📚 I’m currently learning  backend web development using Ruby on Rails, Java Sprint Boot, SQL Data Base (Oracle), Python, Docker and other technologies.
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/esteban-chacon-castillo) [Gmail](mailto:chaconc2002@gmail.com)